gatsbyjs/gatsby/docs/docs/reference/rendering-options/deferred-static-generation.md

 }
 ```

-`defer` is optional, by default the page will be generated at build-time.
+The `defer` argument is optional.
+If it's excluded, the page will be generated at build time by default.

 ## Working with deferred pages locally

 Deferred static generation has no effect when using `gatsby develop`.
-You can work with them locally as usual.
+You can work with pages locally as usual.

-If you want to test deferred generation specifically - run [`gatsby build`](/docs/reference/gatsby-cli/#build)
+If you want to test deferred generation specifically, run [`gatsby build`](/docs/reference/gatsby-cli/#build)
-and [`gatsby serve`](/docs/reference/gatsby-cli/#serve).
+and [`gatsby serve`](/docs/reference/gatsby-cli/#serve) from the command line.
 Deferred pages will be
 generated during the very first request to the page via `gatsby serve`.

 ## Using in production

 Deferred static generation requires a running NodeJS server.
 You can put NodeJS running `gatsby serve`
-behind a CDN, however it requires additional infrastructure: monitoring, logging, crash-recovery, etc.
+behind a content delivery network (CDN) like [Fastly](https://www.fastly.com/), however that also requires additional infrastructure (like monitoring, logging, and crash-recovery).

 Complete setup is available for you in [Gatsby Cloud](/products/cloud/) out-of-the-box.